r2rstep/platformEdu/README.md

 lower than a system-wide average,
 * As a code reviewer I want to have an easy way of spinning up the project and running test requests against the provided API endpoints.

-# In progress

-* As an admin I want to have an API endpoint to batch load the seed data into a database,

 # Not Implemented (with a description of how I would do it)